-Gruene is home to the famous Guene Hall dance hall, the oldest dance hall in Texas.
+Gruene is home to the famous Gruene Hall dance hall, the oldest dance hall in Texas.
 Built in the early 19th century, Gruene Hall has attracted singers and country music lovers from far and wide.
 I guess that happens when you are the oldest dance hall!

 Gruene Hall dance hall isn’t the only attraction in this small town in Texas.
 Visitors will also find a fun square with antique shops, a General store, wine bars, river tubing outfitters along the Guadalupe River, and the historic Gruene River Inn.
 Honestly, this town is full of Texas charm!

-Take the scenic drive about 23 miles west of Austin into the Texas Hill Country and you will run into the town of Dripping Springs, dubbed the “Wedding Capital of Texas” and one of the charming small towns in Texas we love!
+Take the scenic drive about 23 miles west of Austin into the Texas Hill Country and you will run into one of the best small towns, Dripping Springs.
+Dubbed the “Wedding Capital of Texas” and one of the charming small towns in Texas we love!